-Across Canada over 25 individuals, working within the various SeaChoice member organizations, directly contribute their time and talents to the development and success of the program.
+Across Canada many individuals, working within the various SeaChoice member organizations, directly contribute their time and talents to the development and success of the program.
 In addition, SeaChoice employs various individuals on a contract basis, and values the participation of dedicated volunteers.

 Your full-time SeaChoice staff members are:

-I enjoy many different kinds of sustainable seafood, but my all time favourite is BC spot prawns fresh out of the trap and sautéed in butter and garlic.
+I enjoy many different sustainable seafood, but my all time favourite is BC spot prawns fresh out of the trap and sautéed in butter and garlic.
 Simple and delicious!

 I am proud of the work that I do with our SeaChoice partners.
 By making people more aware of the long term value of ensuring that our fisheries and aquaculture practices are sustainable and by working with retailers to find sustainable sources of seafood I am confident that we are going to improve the health of our oceans.
 When people become aware of the sustainable options and take the initiative to avoid unsustainable ones, we’re sending a powerful message to producers to do the right thing.
 It’s exciting to see people getting on board this great initiative.